On singularity formation for the two dimensional unsteady Prandtl system around the axis: Equation on the axis

 Moreover, these are the only such parameters satisfying $|\lambda-1|\lambda_0^4+|\mu|+|\tilde Y_0|\leq K$.
 This defines a mapping $\varepsilon \mapsto (\lambda,\mu,\tilde Y_0)$, which is of class $C^1$ in $L^2_\rho$.

 \end{lemma}

 \begin{remark}

-One has to keep track of the free boundary in the $Y$ variable, and we made a slight abuse of notations in Lemma \ref{lem:decomposition}.
-Indeed, note that the space $L^2_\rho$ in which $\varepsilon$ belongs is given by \fref{def:L2rho} with boundary at $Y_0$, whereas the space $L^2_\rho$ in which $\tilde \varepsilon$ belongs, and in which it enjoys orthogonality condition is \fref{def:L2rho} with boundary at $Y_0-\tilde Y_0$.
+One has to keep track of the free boundary in the $Y$ variable, and we made a slight abuse of notation in Lemma \ref{lem:decomposition}.
+Indeed, note that the space $L^2_\rho$ in which $\varepsilon$ belongs is given by \fref{def:L2rho} with boundary at $Y_0$, whereas the space $L^2_\rho$ in which $\tilde \varepsilon$ belongs, and in which it enjoys orthogonality condition is defined by \fref{def:L2rho} with boundary at $Y_0-\tilde Y_0$.

 \end{remark}

 The proof of the above lemma is a standard combination of the implicit function theorem and a Taylor expansion of $G_1$ near the origin.
 It is relegated to Appendix \ref{ap:decomposition}. \\